-Currently, the LAR allows for access to the labour market for asylum seekers, if the determination procedure takes longer than 3 months from the lodging of the asylum application.237 The permit is issued by the SAR itself in a simple procedure that verifies only the duration of the status determination procedure and whether it is still pending.
+Currently, the LAR allows for access to the labour market for asylum seekers, if the determination procedure takes longer than 3 months from the lodging of the asylum application.272 The permit is issued by the SAR itself in a simple procedure that verifies only the duration of the status determination procedure and whether it is still pending.

-In January 2018 the Ministry of Labour and Social Policy attempted to amend the law and condition the asylum seekers' access to the labour market on numerous additional and unfeasible requirements,238 but the joint lobbying of the SAR, UNHCR and non-governmental organisations prevented the amendment from being voted, and preserved the status quo.
+In January 2018 the Ministry of Labour and Social Policy attempted to amend the law and condition the asylum seekers' access to the labour market on numerous additional and unfeasible requirements, 273 but the joint lobbying of the SAR, UNHCR and non-governmental organisations prevented the amendment from being voted, and preserved the status quo.

 Once issued, the permit allows access to all types of employment and social benefits, including assistance when unemployed.
-Under the law, asylum seekers also have access to vocational training.239
+Under the law, asylum seekers also have access to vocational training.274

-In 2020, the SAR issued 123 labour permits to asylum seekers pending status determination and reported 25 asylum seekers to have engaged in employment following the issue of the permit.240
+In 2021, the SAR issued 146 labour permits to asylum seekers pending status determination and reported 97 asylum seekers to have engaged in employment following the issue of the permit.275

 In practice, it is still difficult for asylum seekers to find a job, due to the general difficulties resulting from language barriers, the recession and high national rates of unemployment.
-Statistics on the number of asylum seekers in employment is not collected, with the exception of those officially registered as seeking employment which in 2020 amounted to 8 asylum seekers.241
+Statistics on the number of asylum seekers in employment is not collected, with the exception of those officially registered as seeking employment.
+In 2021 only 7 status holders and 2 asylum seekers were registered as job seekers, of whom 3 status holders and 2 asylum seekers were actually employed.276